Asterics2020-Obelics/School2018/README.md

 [no] >>> no
 ```

-1. Edit your `.bash_profile` to include the first or both of the following two lines  you `.bash_profile`.
+1. Edit your `~/.bash_profile` to include the first or both of the following two lines  you `~/.bash_profile`.
+Create the file, if it does not exist.
 The first line should always be added and makes the `conda` command available.
 The second command will make `anaconda` your default `python` in the shell, you might want to leave it out, if you use another python installation regularly.
 ```
 . "$HOME/.local/anaconda3/etc/profile.d/conda.sh"
 conda activate
 ```
 Set the correct path to your anaconda installation.
 If you do not include the second command, you need to run `conda activate` before using python for this workshop.